 There are six checkpoints along the Fjällräven Classic Sweden route, staffed 24-hours a day.
-You need to get your Hiking Pass stamped at each one and fill in the guest book with your checkpoint arrival time.
-In case of emergency and the officials have to leave the tent, the stamp will be placed outside the tent for you to stamp your Hiking Pass yourself.
+You need to get your Trekking Pass stamped at each one and fill in the guest book with your checkpoint arrival time.
+In case of emergency and the officials have to leave the tent, the stamp will be placed outside the tent for you to stamp your Trekking Pass yourself.

 You are free to camp wherever you like during Fjällräven Classic Sweden.
 With one big exception: within Abisko National Park.
 The last 15km of the trail passes through the park so please plan your camping sites beforehand.
-You’re only allowed to camp, or make a fire, around the Abiskojaure Cabins and at a special tent location near Nissanjåkk, 5km from Abisko Tourist Station.
-At the Abiskojaure Cabins the camping fee is 150 SEK for members of the Swedish Tourist Association, for non-members the fee is 250 SEK.
-Sauna is included in the fee.
+You have to respect the camping restrictions in Abisko National Park.
+Within the national park you’re only allowed to camp, or light a fire, at a special tent location near Nissanjåkk, 5km from Abisko Tourist Station.
+You can also camp at Abiskojaure Cabin, in the National Park, but an extra tent-fee is applied.

 We provide you with a trash bag to collect your non-human waste during the trek.
 And it’s vital that you use it.
 You’re not allowed, under any circumstances, to drop litter along the route, at checkpoints, mountain cabins or wind shelters.
 If you are caught doing so, you will be disqualified.
 We want to keep the area pristine and free from rubbish.
 You carry the trash bag all the way to the finish in Abisko.